Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 ### UserType

-Represents a user in the AfyaFlow system.
+Represents a user in the AfyaFlow system with enhanced user type support.

 ```graphql
 type User {